Muscles Engaged On The Treadmill

 Upper Body Muscles

 When using the handrails on a treadmill, you can engage your arm muscles, including the biceps and triceps.
 Gripping the handrails while walking or running on the treadmill can provide a modest workout for your upper body, specifically your arm muscles.
-However, it’s essential to strike a balance between using the handrails for support and allowing your lower body to do the primary work to maximize the benefits of your treadmill workout.

-How To Maximize Treadmill Workouts
+How To Maximise Treadmill Workouts

 – Speed: Increasing speed can intensify the engagement of lower body muscles, such as quadriceps and calves, as they work harder to maintain a faster pace.